Alexandrov Ensemble: Early years

 Born into a peasant family, Alexander Vasilyevich Alexandrov became the first artistic director of the ensemble, choirmaster, conductor, teacher and the public figure who wrote the music to the State Anthem of the Soviet Union.
 He came from a musical background of hymns and folk songs, could play the viola and had perfect pitch, so he sang in the church choir and performed at festivals.
 He was heard singing at the village school by PA Zalivuhin, a soloist in the choir at Kazan Cathedral, St. Petersburg.
-Zalivuhin persuaded Alexandrov's parents to let the child go to St Petersburg to learn music.
+Zalivuhin persuaded Alexandrov's parents to let the child go to Saint Petersburg to learn music.
 In 1898, the young peasant boy became a pupil of the Saint Petersburg Court Chapel.

 There are two recorded histories of the ensemble: possibly separate elements of the same history.
 The first says that the initiator of the ensemble was Felix Nikolaevich Danilovich, a theatre director.
 The first director of the ensemble was chosen from three of Moscow's conductors: Danilin, Chesnokov and Alexandrov.
 Seen in isolation this would signify that A. V. Alexandrov was not the creator of the ensemble.
 In this version the first troupe is named as follows.
 Singers: Tkachenko, Zyukov, Samarin, Rozanov, Koltypin, Tolskov, Golyaev, Charov.
 Dancers: Maximov, Svetlov.
 Bayanist: Surdin.

 The second version says that the ensemble was formed out of the Frunze Red Army Central House in 1928.
 There is also a story that Stalin then asked Alexandrov to relocate the choir to Moscow.
-Under the name Red Army Song Ensemble of the M. V. Frunze Red Army Central House, shortly the "Red Army Choir", twelve soldier-performers – a vocal octet, a bayan player, 2 dancers, and a reciter – officially performed for the first time on 12 October 1928 under the direction of their conductor, Alexandr Alexandrov, a young music professor at the Moscow Conservatory.
-The program, entitled The 22nd Krasnodar Division in Song, consisted mainly of short musical scenes of military life, including Songs of the First Cavalry Army, The Special Far-Eastern Army, and Song about Magnitostroi.